Sheridan Snyder: Upstate

-BioCatalyst International

-In 2005 Snyder founded Biocatalyst International, to create biotech firms in partnership with scientists, such as Xcovery, which he co-founded with Chris Liang, Director of Medicinal Chemistry, Scripps Research Florida, and co-developer of Sutent, Pfizer’s first small molecule oncology drug.

-Molecular MD was co-founded with Brian Druker, inventor of Gleevec, director of the cancer center at the Oregon Health Sciences University in Portland.
-Oregon.
-Gleevec is a small-molecule drug that prevents and stops the growth of cancer cells in chronic myeloid leukemia (CML).
-MMD is a molecular diagnostic company developing personalized medicine utilizing sensitive detection systems.

 Awards

 In 1999, the State of Virginia honored Snyder with its Biotechnology Lifetime Achievement Award.

 In 2003, he was appointed to Scotland’s International Advisory Board and serves as an advisor to the Scottish government on the development of its biotech sector.
 In this capacity, Snyder played a role with the development of an 800000 sqft bioscience translational center outside Edinburgh.

 Snyder was honored OBE (Officer of the Order of the British Empire) in 2005 by HM Queen Elizabeth II of the United Kingdom on the advice of the British government.

 Board of directors

-He is a member of the board of trustees – along with William C. Battle, Arthur Garson Jr, William Black, Sheridan G. Snyder, Patricia J. Edgerton, Aaron Shatkin and Robert W. Battle – of the Ivy Charitable Foundation, which was created in 2000 and has been a benefactor of the University of Virginia's biomedical programs.
+He is a member of the board of trustees of the Ivy Charitable Foundation, which was created in 2000 and has been a benefactor of the University of Virginia's biomedical programs.
 In 2005 the Ivy Charitable Foundation donated "$45 million to the University of Virginia Health System to expand laboratory space for biomedical research and to speed the translation of new discoveries into effective treatments and cures."
 This gift was used to construct a new Children's Hospital, the Emily Couric Cancer Center and the Sheridan G. Snyder Translational Research Center.